-Hazardous waste exhibits one or more characteristics of ignitability, corrosivity, reactivity or toxicity which make it dangerous.
+Hazardous waste exhibits one or more characteristics of ignitability, corrosivity, reactivity or toxicity, making it dangerous.
 Paint products, pool chemicals, household cleaners and pesticides are typical examples.
-When disposed of in the municipal solid waste stream or otherwise improperly managed, these materials have the potential of contaminating the ground water - our drinking water supply
+When disposed of in the municipal solid waste stream or otherwise improperly managed, these materials have the potential of contaminating the ground water - our drinking water supply.

 The government does not regulate hazardous wastes generated in the home.
 In Florida, household hazardous waste collection centers have been established in most communities.
 Every county in the state of Florida has a household hazardous waste (HHW) program.
 These programs include permanent collection facilities (one or multiple, staffed and unstaffed), collection events (regularly scheduled or once/twice a year events) and even a few curbside collections.

 Visit your local household hazardous waste program website (either your county or city) for advice and collection schedules.

 For your nearest drop-off location, visit Earth 911 or call 1-800-CLEANUP